-2 Atmospheric Chemistry Observations and Modeling Laboratory, National Center for Atmospheric Research, Boulder, Colorado, USA transport gases with high thermospheric volume mixing ratios (VMRs), and change the composition of the middle-atmosphere (e.g., Solomon et al., 1982; Allen et al., 2000; Hauchecorne et al., 2007; Smith et al., 2011; Garcia et al., 2014; Manney et al., 2009, 2015; Funke et al., 2014a, 2014b, 2017).
+The rate of the descent of air above the poles during winter has been an area of interest for some time because it influences the transport of trace gases from the thermosphere to the middle atmosphere (mesosphere and stratosphere) (e.g., Plumb et al., 2002; Engel et al., 2006; Smith et al., 2011; Manney et al., 2009).
+This vertical branch of the meridional circulation can transport gases with high thermospheric concentrations, and change the composition of the middle-atmosphere (e.g., Solomon et al., 1982; Allen et al., 2000; Hauchecorne et al., 2007; Smith et al., 2011; Garcia et al., 2014; Manney et al., 2009, 2015).
 The downward transport of nitrogen oxide (NO), produced around 110 km through energetic particle precipitation (EPP) events (e.g. Barth and Bailey, 2004; Randall et al., 2005, 2007, 2015), garners particular attention because NO_x (NO + NO2) catalytically destroys ozone in the stratosphere.
-Periods of strong atmospheric descent are known to coincide with the timing of sudden stratospheric warmings (SSWs) (e.g. Manney et al., 2003, 2009; Jackman et al., 2009, Siskind et al., 2010, Holt et al., 2013).
-Elevated VMRs of carbon monoxide (CO) and NO_x have been observed to linger in the middle atmosphere when there is an exceptionally strong polar vortex after a strong SSW, helping to confine descending air at the pole (Randall et al., 2006).
-Randall et al. (2009) suggest that, in these cases, VMRs of EPP-produced NO_x are controlled more by mesosphere and lower thermosphere (MLT) descent rates than by the structure of the vortex.
+Periods of strong atmospheric descent are known to coincide with the timing of sudden stratospheric warmings (SSWs) (e.g. Manney et al., 2003, 2009; Siskind et al., 2010; Jackman et al., 2009, Holt et al., 2013).
+Elevated concentrations of carbon monoxide (CO) and NO_x have been observed to linger in the middle atmosphere when there is an exceptionally strong polar vortex after a strong SSW, helping to confine descending air at the pole (Randall et al., 2006).
+Randall et al. (2009) suggest that, in these cases, concentrations of EPP-produced NO_x are controlled more by mesosphere and lower thermosphere (MLT) descent rates than by the structure of the vortex.
 Siskind et al. (2016) found that due to downward transport of methane (CH4) in years with strong, uninterrupted mesospheric descent, summertime upper stratospheric chlorine monoxide (ClO) is about 50 % greater than in years with strong horizontal transport.